apparentorder/farssh/README.md

-FarSSH features a SOCKS proxy mode, enabling your browser to be "in" the target VPC; this works both for accessing VPC resources and, optionally, as a quick way to tunnel all your browser traffic, so your browser's connections will appear to come from this VPC's IP addresses.
+FarSSH features a SOCKS proxy mode, enabling your browser to be "in" the target VPC; this works both for accessing VPC resources and, optionally, as a quick way to tunnel all your browser traffic, so your browser's connections will appear to come from this AWS region's public IP addresses (like a VPN).

 FarSSH sessions will incur AWS charges only when you use it, at roughly $0.01 per hour, calculated per second (Fargate billing model).